 - How can protection techniques be efficiently tooled and integrated into a build process?

 These are only a few of the many questions that practitioners face recurrently.

 Desired articles should aim to address these questions.
-We seek articles that present new software protection techniques and novel insights into the evaluation thereof; and articles that aim to discuss industrial aspects.
+We seek articles that present new software protection and analysis techniques and novel insights into the evaluation thereof; and articles that aim to discuss industrial aspects.